Rectified deep neural networks overcome the curse of dimensionality for nonsmooth value functions in zero-sum games of nonlinear stiff systems: Main results

 Let us briefly discuss the importance of the above assumptions.
 The monotonicity condition \eqref{eq:mono_d} in (H.\ref{assum:coeff_d}(\ref{assum:mono_d})) is weaker than the finite-dimensional analogue of the strong monotonicity condition \eqref{eq:coercive}, in the sense that \eqref{eq:mono_d} involves only the standard Euclidean norm instead of discrete Sobolev norms.
 The monotonicity, along with the Lipschitz continuity in (H.\ref{assum:coeff_d}(\ref{assum:regu_d})), ensures the well-posedness of \eqref{eq:sde_thm_d} (see e.g.~\cite{mao1997}), and allows us to derive precise regularity estimates (in $L^{p}$-norms for $p\in [2,2+\eta)$) of the solution $Y^{x,d}$ to the SDE \eqref{eq:sde_thm_d} with respect to the coefficients and the initial condition.

+It is worth emphasizing that (H.\ref{assum:coeff_d}) allows the operator norm of $A_d$ and the Lipschitz constants of the nonlinear functions $\mu_d$ and $\sigma_d$ to grow with respect to the dimension $d$, which is crucial for applications to stiff SDEs arising from Galerkin approximations of (controlled) SPDEs.
+In fact, most existing results on overcoming the curse of dimensionality with DNNs (see e.g.~\cite{elbrachter2018,grohs2018,hutzenthaler2018,jentzen2018,hutzenthaler2019gradient,hutzenthaler2019}) are for value functions associated with high-dimensional SDEs whose diffusion coefficients are affine with respect to the state variable and both drift and diffusion coefficients are Lipschitz continuous uniformly with respect to the dimensions.
 Note that it is easy to check that if $\mu_d,\sigma_d$ satisfy (H.\ref{assum:coeff_d}(\ref{assum:regu_d})) with a Lipschitz constant independent of the dimension $d$, then the coefficients satisfy (H.\ref{assum:coeff_d}(\ref{assum:mono_d})).
-Thus our setting includes the representation result in \cite{jentzen2018} as a special case.
+In particular, our setting includes the representation result in \cite{jentzen2018} as a special case.

 We remark that both the monotonicity condition \eqref{eq:mono_d} and the Lipschitz continuity of $\mu_d$ are crucial for constructing networks with polynomial complexity to approximate the desired value functions.
 With the help of the monotonicity condition (H.\ref{assum:coeff_d}(\ref{assum:mono_d})), we can demonstrate that both the regularity of the solution $Y^{x,d}$ to \eqref{eq:sde_thm_d} and the error estimates of a corresponding partial-implicit Euler scheme depend \textit{polynomially} on $\|A_d\|_{\rm{op}}$, $ [\mu_d]_1$ and $[\sigma_d]_1$, i.e., the Lipschitz constants of the coefficients (see Section \ref{sec:im_euler} for details; see also \cite{jentzen2018} for SDEs with merely Lipschitz continuous coefficients, for which the corresponding estimates depend exponentially on the Lipschitz constants of the coefficients).
 These polynomial dependence results subsequently enable us to construct DNNs with polynomial complexities to approximate the value functions induced by stiff SDEs, including those arising from Galerkin approximations of SPDEs.